 My Philosophy of Supervision

 My supervision practice is guided by a deep commitment to social justice and informed by narrative therapy, anti-oppression, and intersectional feminist frameworks.
 I strive to uphold the values of addressing power, collaboration, transparency and centring ethics in my work with co-learners.
 I am mindful of how my social location may impact on what is said and not said in the therapy/supervision room, and take seriously my responsibility to redistribute power in the inherently hierarchical relationships I have with co-learners and clients alike.
 From the outset I name the various sites of privilege that I hold (and benefit from), and invite a conversation about how this may be influential in our relationship.
 Questions I might ask to facilitate this conversation: “What might you notice if differences in our social location were influencing our relationship?
 How might you let me know?
 If I responded in a way that felt affirming of your decision to bring it to my attention, what would I be saying/doing or not saying/not doing?”

-The ‘tools’ that I bring to my clinical consultations, are in the kinds of questions I ask, that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work.
-By asking questions that invite self-reflexivity, rather than offering advice, clinicians often experience an enhanced sense of agency about the way forward.
+The ‘tools’ that I bring to my clinical consultations, are in the kinds of questions I ask, that invite practitioners into a philosophical investigation of the ethics, personal politics and values that guide them in this work, as well as inviting practitioners to name the skills, knowledges and commitments that had them taking certain decisions or asking certain questions in their conversations with the folks they work alongside.
+By asking questions that invite self-reflexivity, rather than offering advice, clinicians have reflected that they experience a greater sense of agency in the work.
 My philosophy of supervision is very much inspired by Vikki Reynold’s work and the work of other narrative practitioners.

 Click here to read testimonials from ‘supervisees’.